 In the past two years of using Equities Lab, I have never stopped experimenting.
-However, at some point along the way I found a few indicators that I trust and use more than others—essentially using those variables whenever I need to analyze a strategy.
+However, at some point along the way, after taking up a prop trading course I found a few indicators that I trust and use more than others—essentially using those variables whenever I need to analyze a strategy.
 This is a time-consuming process, where you have to replot every time you create a new strategy, so we built a feature that allowed you to turn this:

 All with just a simple press of a button.
 Better yet, this ability is available to you, and you could plot those exact variables over your backtest by using the “Default Backtest” plot panel which can be found under the trading rules tab.
 That’s the easy part.
 Let’s learn how to build our very own.

 - In order to create your first plot panel, you need to go into the explorer and create a new formula.

 Name the formula whatever you like, but be sure to preface the name with Plot Panel.
 This will ensure that the formula is stored in the accessible part of the system when you click on the “Add Plot Panel” option when building a screen.